 As an expat you'll apply for the same mortgage as Dutch natives.
 There is no such thing as an expat mortgage with special conditions.
 Make sure to get a mortgage broker who works independent and compares multiple mortgage lenders, like Hanno.
 This way you’re sure you’ll get the best mortgages, with the lowest interest rate and suiting conditions for your situation.

 When buying a home in the Netherlands, you’ll have to get the property appraised.
 Your mortgage lender needs to see an appraisal report before they’ll approve your mortgage.
 Hanno can help you find a good appraiser..

 Once this precious Dutch house is yours, you’ll want proper home insurances.
 You’ll need a household insurance and a home insurance.
 The latter is often made mandatory by your mortgage lender.

 Step 10: sign the deeds at the notary

-Last but definitely not least: closing day, the day you become the legal owner of you new house.
+Last but definitely not least: closing day, the day you become the legal owner of your new house.
 This day the notary will transfer the ownership of the house to you and pay the seller.
-First you’ll inspect the house one last time to check it’s condition.
-Afterwards you'll sign two notarial deeds: the transfer deed of the house and the mortgage deed.
-Congratulations, you now are a real homeowner!
+First you’ll inspect the house one last time to check its condition.
+Then you'll sign two notarial deeds: the transfer deed of the house and the mortgage deed.
+Congratulations, now you're a homeowner!

 Buying a house in the Netherlands: let’s get started!

-Or sign up for our free housing workshop 'how to buy a house in the Netherlands'?
+Good, you know the ten ultimate steps of buying a house in the Netherlands.
+Let’s get started with step 1: set your budget.
+Make a free appointment with a mortgage advisor or sign up for our housing webinar 'how to buy a house in the Netherlands'.
 We’ll explain the house buying process in detail and give you smart tips to improve your chances at the Dutch housing market.